kubernetes/enhancements/keps/sig-autoscaling/20190307-configurable-scale-velocity-for-hpa.md

 ## Proposal

-We need to introduce an algorithm-agnostic HPA object configuration that will configure each particular HPA scaling behaviour.
+We need to introduce an algorithm-agnostic HPA object configuration that will configure each particular HPA scaling behavior.
 For both direction (scale up and scale down) there should be two parameters:

-- Parameter to specify the relative speed, in percentages:
+- A parameter to specify the relative speed, in percentages:
   - `ScaleUpPercent`
     i.e. if ScaleUpPercent = 150 , then we can add 150% more pods (10 -> 25 pods)
   - `ScaleDownPercent`
     i.e. if ScaleDownPercent = 60 , then we can remove 60% of pods (10 -> 4)
-- Parameter to specify the absolute speed, in number of pods:
+- A parameter to specify the absolute speed, in the number of pods:
   - `ScaleUpPods`
     i.e. if ScaleUpPods = 5 , then we can add 5 more pods (10 -> 15)
   - `ScaleDownPods`